cloudfork-com/moneypenny-aws-controls/README.md

 ### AWS tag

 Using a tag with key `moneypenny`, you can specify the cron expressions for both `running` and `stopped` state changes.
-Append a dot `.` to seperate each statement (running,stopped,count).
+Append a dot `.` to separate each statement (running,stopped,count).

 To run a service between 08:00 and 18:00 on workdays (1=Monday,5=Friday), use:
 ```